William Holden: The Bridge on the River Kwai

-Holden's films continued to struggle at the box office, however: Paris When It Sizzles (1964) with Hepburn was shot in 1962 but given a much delayed release, The 7th Dawn (1964) with Capucine and Susannah York, a romantic adventure set during the Malayan Emergency produced by Charles K. Feldman, Alvarez Kelly (1966), a Western, and The Devil's Brigade (1968).
+Holden's films continued to struggle at the box office: Paris When It Sizzles (1964) with Hepburn was shot in 1962 but given a much delayed release; The 7th Dawn (1964) with Capucine and Susannah York, a romantic adventure set during the Malayan Emergency produced by Charles K. Feldman; Alvarez Kelly (1966), a Western; and The Devil's Brigade (1968).
 He was also one of many stars in Feldman's Casino Royale (1967).

 The Wild Bunch

 In 1969, Holden made a comeback when he starred in director Sam Peckinpah's graphically violent Western The Wild Bunch, winning much acclaim.
 Also in 1969, Holden starred in director Terence Young's family film L'Arbre de Noël, co-starring Italian actress Virna Lisi and French actor Bourvil, based on the novel of the same name by Michel Bataille.
 This film was originally released in the United States as The Christmas Tree and on home video as When Wolves Cry.
 Holden made a Western with Ryan O'Neal and Blake Edwards, Wild Rovers (1971).
 It was not particularly successful.
 Neither was The Revengers (1972), another Western.

-For television roles in 1974, Holden won a Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie for his portrayal of a cynical, tough veteran LAPD street cop in the television film The Blue Knight, based upon the best-selling Joseph Wambaugh novel of the same name.
+For television roles in 1974, Holden won a Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie for his portrayal of a cynical, tough veteran LAPD street cop in the television film The Blue Knight, based upon the bestselling Joseph Wambaugh novel of the same name.

 In 1973, Holden starred with Kay Lenz in a movie directed by Clint Eastwood called Breezy, which was considered a box-office flop.
 Also in 1974, Holden starred with Paul Newman and Steve McQueen in the critically acclaimed disaster film The Towering Inferno, which became a box-office smash and one of the highest-grossing films of Holden's career.

 Two years later, he was praised for his Oscar-nominated leading performance in Sidney Lumet's classic Network (1976), an examination of the media written by Paddy Chayefsky, playing an older version of the character type for which he had become iconic in the 1950s, only now more jaded and aware of his own mortality.
 Around this time he also appeared in 21 Hours at Munich (1976).

 Final roles

 Holden made a fourth and final film for Wilder with Fedora (1978).
-He followed it with Damien: Omen II (1978) and had a cameo in Escape to Athena (1978), which co-starred his real-life love interest Stefanie Powers.
+He followed it with Damien - Omen II (1978) and had a cameo in Escape to Athena (1978), which co-starred his real-life love interest Stefanie Powers.
 Holden had a supporting role in Ashanti (1979) and was third-billed in another disaster film, When Time Ran Out...
 (1980), which was a flop.
-Holden starred in The Earthling, as a loner dying of cancer at the Australian outback and accompanying an orphan boy (Ricky Schroder).
-After his final film S.O.B., Holden declined to star in Jason Miller's film That Championship Season.
+Holden starred in The Earthling, as a loner dying of cancer in the Australian outback and accompanying an orphan boy (Ricky Schroder).
+After his final film Blake Edwards' S.O.B., with Julie Andrews, Holden declined to star in Jason Miller's film That Championship Season.